Joshua-W-Adams/aws_infrastructure_boilerplate/aws/services/database/dynamoDB/dynamoDB.md

 Change events in DynamoDB (Create, Update, Delete) are added to the DynamoDB stream.

-Options of data to be writtenm to the stream are as follows:
+Options of data to be written to the stream are as follows:
 - KEYS_ONLY
 - NEW_IMAGE - new item
 - OLD_IMAGE - old item